Vandesm14/stack/docs/src/introduction/scopes.md

 ## The Main Scope

 The main scope is the top-level of your program.
-It is the first scope that is created when you start Stack.
-It is the outermost scope and acts as a global scope.
+It is the first scope that is created when you start Stack and is the outermost scope.

 In the [variable](variables.md) section, all examples were in the main scope.
 Though, the behavior of those examples doesn't change when inside of a scope other than main (such as when within a function).